RIP Express | Washingtonian (DC)

 When the Washington Post launched Express in 2003, Washington City Paper stunk up its rollout with a one-off parody called Expresso.
-City Paper, whose staff I joined three years later, got a preview of Express‘s logo thanks to some “skulduggery,” remembers the paper’s then “Webmeister” and creator of the parody, Dave Nuttycombe, and the alt-weekly had hawkers out at Metro stations wearing yellow T-shirts passing out the spoof paper, which had a print run of 10,000 and cost north of $10,000 to produce.
+City Paper, whose staff I joined three years later, got a preview of Express‘s logo thanks to some “skulduggery,” remembers the paper’s then “Webmeister” and architect of the parody, Dave Nuttycombe, and the alt-weekly had hawkers out at Metro stations wearing yellow T-shirts and passing out the spoof paper, which had a print run of 10,000 and cost north of a buck a copy to produce.
 “Half the Content, Twice as Free,” the parody’s motto read.
 It included a person-on-the-street “What are you reading?” feature to which every answer was some variant of “the Harry Potter movie” and a crossword puzzle that was partly filled in, offering “unchallenging fun for younger nonreaders.”

 — Dave Nuttycombe (@nutco) January 17, 2019